 The 1Cheaper extension is another that helps you find books at decent prices.
 However, it works as a search engine, instead of a button or pop-up.
 When you install it, it will be added to your Firefox search engine group.
 So, when you want to use it just type your keyword or phrase into the Firefox search box and select the magnifying glass to choose this search engine.

 The results of your search will open the 1Cheaper website where you can see titles, covers, prices, and in some cases, book descriptions.
 Links to the locations, such as Ebay or Amazon, will take you directly to the book page on the site.
 This extension is just handy to have in your group of search engines.

-The NovelRank extension is an interesting one.
+The NovelRank extension [No Longer Available] is an interesting one.
 Its purpose is to show you the sales rank tracking details for the book you are viewing on Amazon.
 When you are on the book detail page, a NovelRank button will appear right near the title.
 When you click it, you are taken to the NovelRank website where you will see international details for Amazon sites selling that book.
 You can view the last sale, those for the current and past month, and the book’s ranking for each location.